chalmerlowe/intro_to_sprinting/class_materials/git_branch_merge.md

 ## The big picture

-Let's imagine that you are working on a project with multiple commits to the master branch and a single bug fix branch to fix Issue #53 called `iss53`.
-Commits `C3` and `C5` are the changes that were committed on the branch, and `C4` is a change made by someone else to the master branch during that same timeframe.
+Let's imagine that you are working on a project with multiple commits to the main branch and a single bug fix branch to fix Issue #53 called `iss53`.
+Commits `C3` and `C5` are the changes that were committed on the branch, and `C4` is a change made by someone else to the main branch during that same timeframe.

 The history created by the above steps would look something like this: